crocs-muni/tls-warning-collector/README.md

 ```
 Note: There may be a firewall settings popup during the first run as python wants to access the Internet.

+## Wiki

+For more information, please visit the wiki page: https://github.com/crocs-muni/tls-warning-collector/wiki

 ## Authors

 The framework is developed at the [Centre for Research on Cryptography and Security (CRoCS)](https://crocs.fi.muni.cz), at the [Masaryk University](http://www.muni.cz/) in Brno, Czech Republic.